Business Schools in Nebraska

 Preparing for Career in Business

-Business school graduates bring their talents to many of Nebraska’s largest businesses.
-The value of their skills is manifested in their salaries, which often exceed six figures.
-According to the Federal Small Business Administration (SBA), the following professionals are among the highest paid in the state (average annual salary shown):
+Business school graduates bring their talents to many of Nebraska’s largest businesses and innovative startups.
+According to the Federal Small Business Administration (SBA), business professionals in the following roles can expect to earn six figures (average annual pay shown):

 - Chief executives, $203,740